sxcw/fend-project-4/README.md

 * Moved variables outside the `for` loop in the `updatePositions` function to make the loop more efficient
 * Seperated original `for` loop into two `for` loops to enhance performance
 * Added `backface-visibility: hidden;` to `views/css/style.css`

+## Reduce time to resize pizza images
+I Moved variables from the `for` loop to reduce the time of resizing from 100+ ms to around 1.5 ms.